Patberg/swedish-personal-identity-number/README.md

 ## Key Features

-1. **Regex Based Validation** - Uses a regular expression to quickly validate the format of a given personal identity number.
+1. **Format Validation** - Quickly validate the format of a given personal identity number.
-2. **Luhn Algorithm Check** - Ensures that the checksum of the number is valid.
+2. **Checksum(Luhn) Validation** - Ensures that the checksum of the number is valid.
 3. **Gender Identification** - Determines gender based on the personal identity number.
 4. **Date and Place of Birth** - Parses the date of birth and potentially the place of birth if it's available.
 5. **Coordination Number Identification** - Determines if a number is a coordination number rather than a standard personal identity number.